ChloeLe/run_analysis.R/CodeBook.md

 ## Code Book

-For the provided UCI HAR Dataset the following vars are set from run_analysis.R.
-See the [README](README.md) for additional details.
+For the provided UCI HAR Dataset the following variables are set from run_analysis.R.
+See the (README.md) for further details.

 ### Tidy Mean